Standout South African Gin Brands – Locally Crafted & Distilled

 Their alluring blue gin is six times scientifically distilled with subtle aromas of spicy juniper and blueberry sweetness, layered with rhubarb and botanicals.

-The cousins are keen activists for conservation, for each bottle sold, R15 is donated towards the Nkombe Rhino NPC in order for them to “fight another day” in conserving wildlife heritage.
+The cousins are keen activists for conservation; for each bottle sold, R15 is donated towards the Nkombe Rhino NPC to help conserve wildlife heritage.

 Six Dogs Distillery

 Sitting on the fringe of the Karoo, it is almost guaranteed that Six Dogs is going to have some of the most locally-flavoured gin around.
-Their Karoo gin features Karoo Thorn flower and Wild Lavender as well as a medley of citrus including limes, Clemengold and lemon buchu, along with cassia, chamomile and angelica.
-Their Blue offering is a fun infusion of the Blue Pea flower that turns pink when mixed with good tonic.
+Their Karoo gin features Karoo thorn flower and wild lavender, as well as a medley of citrus including limes, Clemengold and lemon buchu, along with cassia, chamomile and angelica.
+Other offerings include Honey Lime Gin, as well as their Blue Light and Blue Gin – a fun infusion with Blue Pea flower that turns pink when mixed with good tonic.
+Wine and gin connoisseurs will love their Pinotage Gin.

 Sugarbird Cape Fynbos Gin

-Inspired by the bird’s natural habitat, Sugar Bird, based in Cape Town, features a gin that is overwhelmingly floral.
-With notes of rooibos, honeybush, rose geranium and the Cape May Flower, this is the easiest drinking South African gin around.
+Inspired by the Sugar Bird’s natural habitat, this Cape Town-based distillery produces botanical and floral infused gins.
+With notes of rooibos, rose geranium and the Cape May Flower, this is the easiest drinking South African gin around.
+Those who love unique flavours will appreciate their diverse range of gins, including Pino & Pelargonium, Juniper Unfiltered, and Honeybush & Moringa.

 The Old Packhouse Distillery